 Learn more about the Vietnamese dongs by checking out these five facts you may not know.

 Currency exchange explained

 This tells you that, at this precise moment in time, you can purchase 22,656 dong with one US dollar.
-It’s important to note that the relationship between currencies will fluctuate.
-Several months before, perhaps you would have been able to buy 23,410 dong with your single US dollar.
+Several months before, perhaps you would have been able to buy 23,410 dong with a single USD.
 In fact, shifting rates mean that the conversion amount may change from one minute to the next.